Geoffrey Rush: Style and influences

 Known for his deep voice and expressive face has acted in extensive roles in film, theater and television.
 He is one of the few people to have won the "Triple Crown" (Emmy Award, Tony Award and Academy Award).
 Throughout Rush's career he has been known to play eccentric off-beat characters.
 He credits the traditional theater as well as the movements of Jacques Lecoq and European actor-based traditions which appealed to him.
 He has described the roles he's played as being, "the drunks, the rogues, the ratbags, the idiots, and the wise fools."
 Time Out noted his memorable roles in period dramas.
 Rush has stated, "Costume drama is a very difficult phrase for me.
 I want to be taken into the inner lives and the world and the political forces, the inner and outer worlds of the narrative with an immediacy that makes me not even think about the costumes."

-Blanchett has cited Rush as an acting influence and mentor when they acted alongside each other in a 1993 production of David Mamet's Oleanna at the Sydney Theater Company.
+Cate Blanchett has cited Rush as an acting influence and mentor when they acted alongside each other in a 1993 production of David Mamet's Oleanna at the Sydney Theater Company.
 Toni Collette has said that she was influenced by Rush to become an actress after seeing him in the stage performance of The Diary of a Madman in 1989.
 John Lithgow described him as "one of the great actors".
 In 2018, upon winning the Screen Actors Guild Award as Winston Churchill for Darkest Hour, Gary Oldman praised Rush as a "giant of acting" along with Robert De Niro, Morgan Freeman, Richard Jenkins, and Denzel Washington.